The Ghost of Vermeer of Delft Which Can Be Used as a Table

-The Ghost of Vermeer of Delft Which Can Be Used As a Table is a small Surrealist oil painting by Salvador Dalí.
+The Ghost of Vermeer of Delft Which Can Be Used as a Table is a small Surrealist oil painting by Salvador Dalí.
 Its full title is The Ghost of Vermeer of Delft Which Can Be Used as a Table (Phenomenologic Theory of Furniture-Nutrition).
-It makes reference to The Art of Painting by Johannes Vermeer, a famous seventeenth-century work in which a painter, thought to be a self-portrait of Vermeer, is depicted with his back to us, in distinctive costume.
+It makes reference to The Art of Painting by Johannes Vermeer, a famous seventeenth-century work in which a painter, thought to be a self-portrait of Vermeer, is depicted with his back to the viewer, in distinctive costume.
 It is one of a number of paintings expressive of Dalí's enormous admiration for Vermeer.

 Vermeer is represented as a dark spindly figure in a kneeling position.
-The figure's outstretched leg serves as a table top surface, on which sits a bottle and a small glass.
+The figure's outstretched leg serves as a tabletop surface, on which sits a bottle and a small glass.
 This leg tapers to a baluster-like stub; there is a shoe nearby.
 The walls and the distant views of the mountains are based on real views near Dalí's home in Port Lligat.
 In Vermeer's painting the artist leans on a maulstick, and his hand is painted with an unusual blurriness, perhaps to indicate movement.
 In Dalí's painting Vermeer rests the same arm on a crutch.

 It is unsigned and undated but known to have been completed c.1934.
 It is currently on display at the Salvador Dalí Museum in St. Petersburg, Florida, on loan from the E. and A. Reynolds Morse collection.

 Related works

-Around 1934, Dalí produced several other works inspired by The Art of Painting:
+Around 1934, Dalí produced several other works inspired by Vermeer's The Art of Painting: